cseanburns/electronic_resource_mgmt/src/08-workflow.md

 * what kinds of criteria are sought for in new hires, and
 * why electronic resources have introduced so much *constant disruption* across libraries.

-Among other things, this latter point is largely due to the fact that the print-era largely involved (or at least more so) a linear process of collection management and information use that was fundamentally altered with the introduction of electronic resources.
+Among other things, this latter point is due to the fact that the print-era involved (or at least more so) a linear process of collection management and information use that was fundamentally altered with the introduction of electronic resources.

 Then we learned about the functions and modules offered by: